seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 1021 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 1022 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 1015+6=1021
+//// 1016+6=1022

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 218 (2025, Friday, August 15th at 08:41 pm PST)
+//// File version: 219 (2025, Monday, August 18th at 08:04 pm PST)
-//// Line count (including blank lines and compiler line): 1,080
+//// Line count (including blank lines and compiler line): 1,081

 //// ----------------------------------------------------- \\\\